 Publish consistently and build an audience that loves you

 And boy do the people love the Betoota.
 But that’s only because The Betoota Advocate consistently delivers incredible stories that resonate emotionally with its audience, a group to whom the writers and editors are truly committed.
-Their copy is somehow simultaneously riddled with punctuation errors but remains witty and sharp, and they engage with commenters, answer messages and flat-out tell you when they are doing something for the money.
+Their copy is simultaneously riddled with punctuation errors yet remains witty and sharp, and they engage with commenters, answer messages and flat-out tell you when they are doing something for the money.
 It’s the kind of trust only purely authentic storytelling delivers.

 Case in point: